irenical/jindy/README.md

 Jindy is a configuration API for Java.

-Wether you use a database, a properties file or framework such as Apache Commons Configuration, Netflix's Archaius or one of your own.
-Chances are you have to know which while you code your stuff.
-Much like in logging, configuration is needed in pretty much everyting you do, and much like in logging you probably only need a simple stable API.
+Whether you use a database, a properties file or framework (such as Apache Commons Configuration, Netflix's Archaius or one of your own), chances are you are forced to know which while you code your stuff.
+Much like in logging, configuration is needed in pretty much everything you do, and much like in logging you probably only need a simple stable API.

 Jindy tries to solve this, by offering a simple API and a way to bind your implementation on runtime.
-It was inspired by SLF4J logging framework.
+It was inspired by the SLF4J logging framework.

 Dirty one liner
 ```java